+The mechanics of pretarsal movement presented here generally agree with the model presented by Speck and Barth (1982, also shown in Barth 2002) for the pretarsus of the ctenid Cupiennius salei.
 Speck and Barth described the respective roles of the pretarsal levator and depressor, as well as the impact of internal fluid pressure, in movement of the claws by Cupiennius.
 This action of the pretarsal levator and depressor with respect to the claw apparatus has also been described for other spider families, including the Theraphosidae (Dillon 1952, Sherman and Luff 1971), the Araneidae (Frank 1957), and the Theridiidae (Whitehead and Rempel 1959).
 Ellis (1944) also demonstrated the function of the levator and depressor muscles directly through electrical stimulation.

-All of this work did not cover the dynamics of pretarsal foot pads, or the dynamics of retractable claws, found in at least some salticids (including Phidippus).
+This work, however, did not cover the dynamics of pretarsal foot pads, or the dynamics of the retractable claws found in salticids.
 As one example of this difference, a strong pull on the pretarsal levator (dorsal tendon) of Cupiennius lifted the claws up to a high position.
-Pull on the levator of a salticid would likewise raise the claw hooks, but it would also retract the claws into the distal tarsus.
-The base articulation of the claws of Phidippus rotates ventrally, and the claws pull together against the dorsal margin of the pretarsus and flex against the claw lever, as the claws are retracted (Figure 3B, C).
+Pull on the levator of a salticid would likewise raise the claw hooks, but it would also retract the claws with the rest of the pretarsus, into the distal tarsus.
+Note that the base articulation of the claws of Phidippus and other salticids rotates ventrally, and the claws pull together against the dorsal margin of the pretarsus and flex against the claw lever, as the claws are retracted.